 “It’s nice to know that my products have only passed through one or two hands before getting to my own,” Sevilla said. “[Johnson’s] seems to be interested in [creating] a sense of community that draws from a sustainability mind set.
 Sustainability is not just about eating local.
 It’s about getting to know the faces of your community and working together to keep the things you love going.”

 According to Johnson, his 200-acre farm only produces enough food to feed less than 1 percent of the Austin population.
-He would like various farms to acquire a sum total of 10,000 acres in Austin.
+His goal is to eventually acquire 10,000 acres of farmland in Austin.

 “I think you’d have to be a little crazy to do this,” Johnson said.
 “Can you believe all of this just started in a backyard?”